dansingjulia/neofs-testcases/README.md

 Then, you can check the allure report in your browser [by this link](http://localhost:5050/allure-docker-service/projects/default/reports/latest/index.html?redirect=false)

-NOTE: feel free to select a different location for `allure-reports` directory, there is no requirement to have it inside `neofs-testcases`.
+NOTE: feel free to select a different location for `allure-reports` directory, there is no requirement to have it inside `frostfs-testcases`.
 For example, you can place it under `/tmp` path.

 # Contributing